- § 1130

 (b) The address of the owner of a life or endowment insurance policy or annuity contract or its proceeds is presumed to be the address of the insured or annuitant if a person other than the insured or annuitant is entitled to the amount owed under the policy or contract and the address of the other person is not known by the insurance company and cannot be determined under § 1140 of this title.

-(1) Another state is not entitled to the property because there is no last-known address in the records of the holder of the owner or other person entitled to the property.
+(1) Another state or foreign jurisdiction is not entitled to the property because there is no last-known address in the records of the holder of the owner or other person entitled to the property.

 (2) The state of the last-known address of the owner or other person entitled to the property does not provide for custodial taking of the property.

-(3) The last-known address of the owner is in a foreign country.
+(3) The last-known address of the owner is in a foreign jurisdiction, and that foreign jurisdiction does not provide for custodial taking of the property.

-(b) Property is not subject to custody of the State Escheator under subsection (a) of this section if the property is specifically exempt from custodial taking under the law of this State or the state of the last-known address of the owner.
+(b) Property is not subject to custody of the State Escheator under subsection (a) of this section if the property is specifically exempt from custodial taking under the law of this State or the state or foreign jurisdiction of the last-known address of the owner.

-(c) If the holder’s state of domicile has changed since the time the property was presumed abandoned, the holder’s state of domicile in this section is deemed to be the state where the holder was domiciled at the time the property was presumed abandoned.
+(c) If the holder’s domicile has changed since the time the property was presumed abandoned, the holder’s domicile in this section is deemed to be the state or foreign jurisdiction where the holder was domiciled at the time the property was presumed abandoned.

 (b) A holder may contract with a third party to make the report required under subsection (a) of this section.